Legally reviewed by:

 Product Liability Principles

 When vehicles operate autonomously, accidents may more often result from design flaws, software bugs, or sensor failures than human error.
-In these cases, product liability principles apply, focusing on whether the autonomous system was defectively designed, manufactured, or marketed without adequate warnings about limitations.
+In these cases, product liability principles apply, focusing on whether the autonomous system was defectively designed, manufactured, or marketed without adequate warnings about its limitations.

 Regulatory Developments